-- The intention of this workshop is for the Council to establish Council budget priorities for FY25.
-While other city representatives and the public may attend and observe the workshop, only members of the council and the facilitator will be participants. - 2.
+- 1. The intention of this workshop is for the Council to establish council budget priorities for FY26.
+Both the public and other city officials are welcome and encouraged to attend the workshop.
+At specific and pre-planned times, they may participate in the workshop discussions and freely give their advice to the council. - 2.
 Discussion on priorities should be "high level."
 It should focus on budget priority categories, themes, and intentions, but not council members' individual priorities themselves. - 3.
 When appropriate the facilitator should implement the "Fist to Five Protocol," as described in Exhibit "A" of this memorandum.
 We believe that utilizing this protocol when selecting our council priorities will result in the most accurate depiction of the priorities of the body.
 It will also allow council members to express their opinion on a topic using a gradient as opposed to only a yes or a no. - 4.
 During discussion on each topic, no council member will have the opportunity to speak a second time until every other member has had the opportunity to speak once.